SHOP NOW—free delivery anywhere in Australia

 Translated by Imogen Taylor

-In 1945, as the army retreated, the German people were surrendered to the enemy with no means of defence.
-A wave of suicides rolled across the country as thousands chose death—for themselves and their children—rather than face the defeat of the Third Reich and what they feared might follow.
-Drawing on eyewitness accounts, historian Florian Huber tells of the largest mass suicide in German history and its suppression by the survivors—a fascinating insight into the feelings of ordinary people caught in the tide of history who saw no other way out.
+Using the words of eyewitnesses, historian Florian Huber tells of one of the largest mass suicides in history and its suppression by survivors—offering a fascinating insight into the feelings of ordinary people caught in the tide of history who saw no other way out.

 ‘Huber acquaints us with a chapter of German history largely unknown until now, and likely repressed.’